Yu Chuan

 The useful way to think about this restaurant is as a category decision.
 If the group wants a wider view of dining in the city, scan the full Nanjing restaurants guide.
 If the group is specifically in the mood for Sichuan, Yu Chuan has a clearer brief.
 That matters because a Sichuan meal is a more specific choice than a neutral all-purpose booking, especially for tables with different preferences around the cuisine.

-The safest expectation is to plan around the confirmed facts rather than assume a particular format, room style, or menu structure.
+The safest expectation is to plan around the facts rather than assume a particular format, room style, or menu structure.
 Treat Yu Chuan as a cuisine-led reservation in Nanjing, then build the rest of the trip separately: hotels, bars, experiences all point to different parts of the visit.

 Let the food drive the booking

 This is where the decision splits.
 If the table wants a cuisine-led meal and is comfortable choosing around Sichuan, the booking makes sense.
-If the evening needs to revolve around a particular beverage list, service format, or highly specific dining setup, choose a venue where those details are confirmed in advance.
+If the evening needs to revolve around a particular beverage list, service format, or highly specific dining setup, choose a venue where those details are known in advance.
 For a different point of reference, compare Yu Chuan with Dai Yuet Heen.

 Good fit for diners who specifically want Sichuan